Yasu3D/Saturn/README.md

 - on Windows: `AppData\LocalLow\Yasu3D\SaturnGame`
 - on Linux: `.config/unity3d/Yasu3D/SaturnGame`

-To watch the replay, first make a copy of the replay file name `replay.json.gz` (in the same folder).
+To watch the replay, first make a copy of the replay file named `replay.json.gz` (in the same folder).
 Then, in Saturn, start the corresponding chart and press F11 as soon as gameplay loads.

 There's no check to make sure this replay corresponds to this chart, so if it looks like the replay is randomly flailing, make sure you have loaded the right chart.